Grimsay: Inhabitants

-The island's population was 169 as recorded by the 2011 census a drop of over 15% since 2001 when there were 201 usual residents.
+The island's population was 169 as recorded by the 2011 census, a drop of over 15% from 2001 when there were 201 usual residents.
 During the same period Scottish island populations as a whole grew by 4% to 103,702.
 By 2022 the population was recorded as 149.
-(Note: In 2001 and 2011 the nreaby island of Seana Bhaile's population was included in the totals for Grimsay.
+(Note: In 2001 and 2011 the nearby island of Seana Bhaile's population was included in the totals for Grimsay.
 In 2022 the census recorded this figure separately, which at that time totalled 15.
 The net decrease in Grimsay's population from 2011 to 2022 was thus only about 5.)
 The main settlements are Baymore (Bàgh Mòr) and Kallin (Ceallan) at the eastern end of the island.
-Grimsay has a harbour at Kallin, which is the base to a sizeable shellfish industry, the island's main industry, mostly for lobster, prawns and scallops.
+Grimsay has a harbour at Kallin, which is the base for a sizeable shellfish industry, the island's main industry, mostly for lobster, prawns and scallops.
 Also in Kallin is The Boatshed, a marine repair facility which promotes traditional skills, and employs a full-time boatbuilder and trainee.
 Three generations of Stewart family built as many as 1,000 boats from three sheds on Grimsay.
 Grimsay is encircled by a single-track road that links most of the island's small croft and fishing settlements together.